-• Concepts to include as the basis of the taxonomy:
+Concepts to include as the basis of the taxonomy:

-Specify one or more concepts that you want to use as the basis of the taxonomy.
-You can use the % character as a wildcard.
+Specify one or more concepts that you want to use as the root of the taxonomy.
+Personalized Navigation includes the "is-a" children of the included concepts unless they are explicitly excluded as separate entries.

-• Concepts to exclude from the taxonomy
+Concepts to exclude from the taxonomy

 Specify any concepts that you want to exclude from taxonomies.
 The Personalized Navigation application excludes the children of excluded concepts unless they are explicitly included as separate entries.
-You can use the % character as a wildcard.

-See Classifying Content Based on Dictionary Concepts on page 184 for more information.
+See Classifying Content Based on Dictionary Concepts on page 161 for more information.